Twist333d/omni-claude/docs/user-guide.md

 ### Chatting with Existing Documentation

-If you've already set up RAG Docs with embedded documentation:
+If you've already set up OmniClaude with embedded documentation:

 1. Run the chat interface
 2. Start asking questions about the documentation